RohitRoy741/RohitRoy741/README.md

 <p>I am an aspiring software developer currently pursuing my bachelors in CSE at Manipal University Jaipur.
   I like to learn new things and use them to solve daily life problems.
 Programming to me is an art which gives me power to create new things.
 Apart from coding I am a huge anime fan and nerdy book reader.
 When I am not coding, or watching anime, or reading something then either I am doing my laundry or sleeping.
-Or probably both :P.</p>
+Or probably both :P. Here is my <a href="https://rohitroy741.github.io/RohitRoy741/">portfolio.</a></p>
 <h2>My Skills</h2>
 <ul>
   <li>